-The purpose of the Proposed Action is to complete the Channel Deepening Project and optimize beneficial use of the dredged material within the POLA by providing approximately 3.0 mcy of additional disposal capacity and optimizing beneficial use of the dredged material within the POLA for the dredged material from the Channel Deepening Project.
+The purpose of the Proposed Action is to complete the Channel Deepening Project and optimize beneficial use of the dredged material within the POLA by providing approximately 3.0 mcy of additional disposal capacity for the dredged material from the Channel Deepening Project.
 Additional disposal sites are needed because disposal sites developed for the approved Channel Deepening Project are inadequate for the total volume of sediments that require removal from the Main Channel and adjacent berth areas to complete the project.
 Since implementation of the original project, several changes to the project were required as a result of revised bathymetric data, the occurrence of shoaling and settlement of material, the need to dispose of surcharge, and the opportunity to remove and confine contaminated dredge material (as described in more detail in Section 2.3 of this SEIS/SEIR).